Welcome to Year 4!

 For our Maths topic this half-term we are going to start by learning to tell the time and then moving onto statistics, shape and position and direction.

 Throughout the year, we will also be working on our times table knowledge and by the end of Year 4 pupils are expected to know all their tables from the 2s – 12s.
 In preparation for this, it would be helpful to practice as much as possible at home and play on TT Rockstars.

-Our Science topic for this half-term is Plants.
-Throughout the topic we will be learning to:
+Our Science topic for this half-term is Rocks.
+In this topic we will be learning to:

-For our RE topic this half-term, we are going to be learning about listening and sharing through the Eucharist.
-Over the half-term we are going to:
+For our RE topic this half-term, we are going to be learning about special places through the teaching of the Universal Church.

 In this topic we will: